mehersaipreetam/Pencil-Draw/README.md

 This project aims to render an image as close to pencil drawings of a particular image as possible.

-Tweak filters or scale for better results depending on the original image

 Demo:

 Initial: